 Your product title is what Google relies on when deciding how relevant your product is to a customer’s search phrase.

-If you are selling a Tuxedo for a particular brand — let’s assume ‘Rexth Clothing’ as a brand.
+If you are selling a Tuxedo for a particular brand — let’s assume ‘Rexth Clothing’ is a brand.
 You can choose the title “Rexth Ultralight Black Modern Fit Tuxedo With Golden Buttons.”
 This title highlights the brand, the color, the type, the product itself and one of its exclusive features.

 Now, basic Google previews will only show 35 characters only.
-So try to make the first 35 characters relevant to what people might search when looking for this particular product.
+So try to make the first 35 characters relevant to what people might search for when looking for this particular product.

 Inside the Google Merchant Portal, it will only display 75 characters and the rest will show when the customer clicks on your product.
 Which means you should include your best keywords within the first 75 characters.